 Recurring Payments

-Before you start implementing Recurring Payments, please make sure, that you read and understood the PSD2 chapter!
+Before you start implementing Recurring Payments, please make sure, that you read and understood !

-Recurring Payments are a feature sub-set of the Transaction Interface and enable you -the merchant- to trigger subsequent transactions, without card holder presence.
+Recurring Payments are a feature sub-set of the and enable you -the merchant- to trigger subsequent transactions, without card holder presence.

 Use-cases are subscription models, installments, "no-show" transactions for hotels and more.